SalvaRGb/Unsupervised-learning-to-infere-population-structure-through-K-means/README.md

 The pipline described in this repository follows a logical process and is intendend to be an example of how to apply *HapMap_organizer.py* classes that involves:

-- **Filtering and extracting useful genetic information for a properly configuration of the genetic matrix (working with HapMap files)**
-  * Using the *HapMap_organizer.py* in order to decode the HapMap structure and contruct a customized genetic-marker matrix for population structure inference, this preprocessing involves:
+- **Filtering and extracting useful genetic information for a properly configuration of the genetic matrix (working with HapMap files)** in order to decode the HapMap structure and contruct a customized genetic-marker matrix for population structure inference, this preprocessing involves:
      * Extraction and/or addition of homozygous and heterozygous
      * Substracting markers base on missing_data percentage
      * Substracting markers base on MAF (*Minor allele frequency*)